f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 1. In your browser, open a new tab and navigate to the XC console and log in if prompted.

-1. Navigate to Multi-Cloud App Connect.
+1. Navigate to **Multi-Cloud App Connect**.
 Ensure your namespace is selected in the top of the left menu.

-1. Click Manage -> Load Balancers -> HTTP Load Balancers
+1. Click *Manage -> Load Balancers -> HTTP Load Balancers*

 1. Review the Load Balancers that have been created for the infrastructure applications that were installed earlier, as well as for the Brewz application that was just installed.